Ingredients

 - Season the beef shank generously on all sides with kosher salt and black pepper.

 - Sear the meat.
-Heat a 2 tablespoons of neutral oil in a large Dutch oven over medium-high heat.
+Heat 2 tablespoons of neutral oil in a large Dutch oven over medium-high heat.
 Once the oil is shimmering, sear the beef shank on all sides until deeply browned.
 Remove and set aside.

 - Build the base.
 In the same pot, add the onion, celery, and carrots.
 Cook until softened and starting to take on color, about 2-3 minutes.
-Add the halved garlic head let it cook for a minute.
+Add the halved garlic head and let it cook for a minute.
 Stir in the tomato paste and cook until it darkens to a brick red and starts to caramelize on the bottom of the pot — this is where a lot of your flavor lives.

 - Deglaze and combine.
 Pour in the beef broth and the entire bottle of pinot noir, scraping up any fond from the bottom.
 Bring to a boil, then reduce to a simmer.
 Add the fennel seeds, bay leaves, dried cranberry beans, 1/2 a teaspoon of Kosher salt, and several grinds of black pepper.
 Give everything a good stir.
 Nestle the beef shank back into the pot.